Tyrannosaur (film): Plot

-A year later, it is revealed that Hannah is in prison.
-Joseph tells her in a letter that Samuel was mauled by his mother's boyfriend's dog.
-In retaliation, Joseph beheaded the dog with a machete.
+A year later, Joseph writes a letter to Hannah, telling her Samuel was mauled by his mother's boyfriend's dog; in retaliation, Joseph beheaded the dog with a machete.
 He also admits that he had always admired her from afar, as she was the only person in town to smile at him and show him kindness, which is why he had approached her in the first place.
+The film ends with Joseph visiting Hannah in prison.
 Despite everything, they both appear hopeful for a better future.